botpress/botpress/docs/getting_started/trivia_nlu.md

 Click the "Create new intent" at the bottom and type `play`.

-Now let's add a couple a new utterances (variations) of what a user would usually type if he wanted to say to the bot that he wants to play a new game. [[How do you do this?]]
+Now let's add a couple a new utterances (variations) of what a user would usually type if he wanted to say to the bot that he wants to play a new game.
 About 10 phrases should suffice to start.
 Don't forget to save the file once you're done.

 Do the same for the `leaderboard` intent.